rschristopher/ischristtrue.com/src/modern-views/christianity.md

     And another also said, Lord, I will follow thee; but let me first go bid them farewell, which are at home at my house.
     And Jesus said unto him, No man, having put his hand to the plough, and looking back, is fit for the kingdom of God.

+Contrast that to the apostles who dropped their fishing nets and followed Jesus.
+And lest one believe this was only due to Jesus walking among us prior to His death and resurrection, we can see that afterwards the faith in believers only grew,

 !!! quote "Acts 2:44-47"
     And all that believed were together, and had all things common;